Tell Me You Love Me (album): Release and promotion

-On August 23, 2017, Lovato posted an 18-second video to her official Twitter account.
-In the video, she's seen singing the title track, "Tell Me You Love Me", in a recording studio.
+On August 23, 2017, Lovato posted an 18-second video to her Twitter account, in which she's seen singing the title track, "Tell Me You Love Me", in a recording studio.
 As the camera pans out, the footage appears to be reflected on Lovato's eye while zooming further back and unveiling the standard edition album cover; a black and white close-up photo of her face with the album title underneath.
-The album cover is then dimmed, to reveal the release date of September 29, 2017.
-Along with the video and release date, Lovato also announced that the album would be available for pre-order at midnight on August 24, 2017.
-On September 13, 2017, Lovato unveiled the tracklist with help from her fans on Twitter.
+The album cover is then dimmed, to reveal the release date of September 29.
+Along with these, Lovato announced that the album would be available for pre-order at midnight on August 24.
+On September 13, Lovato unveiled the tracklist with help from her fans on Twitter.

-On September 29, 2017, Lovato celebrated the album by hosting a live stream event with Vevo, where she discussed the album and delivered acoustic performances of "Sorry Not Sorry" and "Tell Me You Love Me".
-Lovato also partnered with audio electronics company JBL to host a pop-up exhibition in New York City, showcasing the album's editorial photography and custom murals inspired by the album, created by contemporary painter Lora Zombie.
+Lovato celebrated the album by hosting a live stream event with Vevo on September 29, where she discussed the album and delivered acoustic performances of "Sorry Not Sorry" and "Tell Me You Love Me".
+Lovato also partnered with audio electronics company JBL to host a pop-up exhibition in New York City, showcasing the album's editorial photography and custom murals inspired by the album, created by a painter Lora Zombie.

-On October 26, 2017, Lovato announced she was going on tour.
-The tour started in San Diego on February 26, 2018 and concluded on July 22, 2018, in Paso Robles.
-DJ Khaled and Kehlani were announced as opening acts on the first North American leg of the tour.
-Jax Jones and Joy were announced as opening acts on the European leg.
-Iggy Azalea and Lauv were set to perform as opening acts on the second North American leg of the tour, in which one of the shows was cancelled, leaving Azalea as the only opening act on the leg.
-Becky G and Jorge Blanco were announced as opening acts on the Latin America leg of the tour, which was later canceled due to health issues.